keechma/keechma/guides/06-gluing.md

 # Gluing everything together

 In previous articles, we covered everything you need to understand to build an application with Keechma.
-There's one last question: how do we actually assemble everything together and render it on the page?
+There's one last question: how do we assemble everything and render it on the page?

-Keechma comes with a library that takes care of that.
-It does the following:
+Keechma comes with a library that brings it all together; it:

 1. Binds the router to the history change event
 2. Creates a system from the components you registered and resolves their dependencies